How to reuse header, footer and other common display elements in AnQiCMS templates?

 </section>

-This way, wherever you need to display article cards, just callarticle_card宏,Pass the corresponding article data in, greatly reducing code repetition.
+This way, wherever you need to display an article card, just callarticle_cardMacros, pass in the corresponding article data and it greatly reduces code repetition.